 Most plans made as a second-grader don’t come true.
-But Sister Melissa Tipmore decided in the second grade that she would become an Ursuline Sister, and this year marks her 51st year in religious life.
+But Sister Melissa Tipmore decided in the second grade that she would become an Ursuline Sister, and 2022 marks her 58th year in religious life.

 Sister Melissa grew up in Owensboro, Ky., born Barbara Joan Tipmore, the youngest of seven children to J.W. and Georgia Tipmore, whom everyone called “Shorty.”
 “Everyone in my family is short except me,” she said.
 She’s 5 feet 6 inches tall.